Traveling During Second Trimester

 The second trimester is great for traveling, as long as you take a few precautions.
 Here are a few tips to keep yourself (and baby!) safe and comfy on the road and in the skies.

-Circulation is the key — be sure to keep moving.
+When flying, circulation is the key to comfort—be sure to keep moving.
 Get up and walk around once an hour, and wiggle or massage your legs every few minutes while seated.
 (Same goes for anytime you’re seated for an extended period throughout your pregnancy.)
 Keeping the blood flowing reduces risk of varicose veins, thrombosis (blood clots) and swollen feet and ankles.

 Wear your seatbelt across the thighs and below the belly, where it’s safest and most comfortable.